jason4151/cloudformation/README.md

 # cfn
-This repository contains AWS CloudFormation code that is used for an assortment of services.
+This repository contains AWS CloudFormation code that is used as a starting point for an assortment of services.